Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 In the original plans, both routes were part of line 1, running between Elmers End and Wimbledon.
 However a need to provide a more robust timetable and additional capacity on the Wimbledon route resulted in the sections being re-organised from 23 July 2006, such that the 1 is now the shortest of the three Tramlink routes, running only between Elmers End and central Croydon.
 At the latter point trams run in a clockwise loop around the town centre, and trams on the 1 and 2 swap routes in Croydon.

-A slight digression on the shape of the SE London railway network might be in order here.
+A brief digression on the shape of the SE London railway network might be in order here.
 It all started with the London & Greenwich Railway in 1836, which in fact was the first passenger railway route in London, running between London Bridge and Greenwich.
 In 1839 the London & Croydon railway was opened, running to what is now West Croydon, and branching off from the L&G near Bermondsey.
 In 1841 came the London & Brighton, branching off at Norwood Junction, and becoming the London, Brighton & South Coast Railway in 1846.
 Branching off this in turn, at Redhill, was the Ashford Line, from 1844.

 The next development was the building of the North Kent Railway in 1849.
 This was originally planned as an extension of the L&G, but this would have meant tunnelling under the Royal Greenwich Observatory, and worries about vibrations from passing trains affecting observations led to it being diverted in a generous curve via Lewisham and Blackheath, to rejoin the intended route from Charlton and Woolwich onwards.
 (Subsequently the original route via Maze Hill has nonetheless been built, on a different alignment under Greenwich town centre and the Naval College.)
 To complement it, the Mid Kent Railway was conceived, branching off at Lewisham by a sharp curve and initially heading southwards, intended then to curve gradually east to the middle of Kent.